- Welcome to the Knowledge Base

 - DocuSign Signed Document

 Note: If you are going to change these Fields to read only, be sure that this on the Form Layout and not on the Field itself.
-If these Fields are made read only teh Process will be unable to update them at all.
+If these Fields are made read only the integration will be unable to update them, causing a failure.

 You may choose to leave the DocuSign Envelope ID and Envelope URL fields hidden.
 These fields are only used to ensure the integration functions correctly and the user does not need visibility of these.
 If you decide to show these, make them read-only - if a user changes these values, the integration may behave unexpectedly.